What is good dashboard performance?

 In Sisense 6.7 and later, some customers also have the ability to use Sisense's comprehensive performance monitor: https://documentation.sisense.com/sisense-monitor/

 Timing vs other dashboards

 Using other dashboards that use similar data sets as a baseline can also be useful.
 For example, two dashboards are using the same ElastiCube.
 Dashboard-A takes 30 seconds to load.
 Dashboard-B takes five minutes.
-Knowing that Dashboard-A loads normally, we can tell that Dashboard-B has some kind of an issue.
-Possible issues could be a bad join, many to many issue, or specific troublesome widget that Dashboard-A did not have.
+Knowing that Dashboard-A loads normally, we can tell that Dashboard B has some kind of an issue.
+Possible issues could be a bad join, many-to-many relationship, or specific troublesome widget that Dashboard A did not have.
 Compare the differences to narrow down possible issues.